jevad/NLTKinstallForNlpClass/README.md

 [Using the Standard Python Installer and Pip](#stpip) -- if you already have Python installed or if you want to use the standard Python installer, take a look at these instructions.

 [Coming Soon (if I have time):  Using virtual environments -- not quite as easy but might be worth the extra effort.](#tbd)
-* Use Miniconda or Anaconda to set up an environment for the class -- this is the way I have things set up.
+* Use Miniconda or Anaconda to set up a virtual environment for the class -- this is the way I have things set up.
-* Use the "standard tools", pip and virtualenv, to set up an environment for the class -- this is the way to go if you want to use a Python version that you've already installed (say, by downloading and installing the one from http://www.python.org/ ).
+* Use the "standard tools", Pip and virtualenv, to set up a virtual environment for the class -- this is the way to go if you want to use a Python version that you've already installed (say, by downloading and installing the one from http://www.python.org/ ).

 [Special Notes](#notes)
 * How to get out of the Python prompt